Dre Campbell Farm

 There are two ways to use manure in the vegetable patch.
 Applied directly to the ground or composted and incorporated into the soil.

 However, using it fresh and raw is not the best option.
 It may contain harmful pathogens, weeds, or insect pests.
-It can also burn plants and may be unpleasant to transport and offensively smelly, attracting even more pests.
+It can also burn plants and may be unpleasant to transport, as it is offensively smelly and attracts even more pests.

-Work aged manure into the soil about two weeks before transplanting seedlings.
-You can also make a ‘tea’ of a liquid or water solution, which is easy to apply and very beneficial.
+Work manure into the soil about two weeks before transplanting seedlings.
+You can also create a manure “tea,” which is easy to apply and highly beneficial.

 Adding to the Compost

 Compost on its own may not have sufficient nutrients for all crops to thrive.
-Therefore, a mix of compost and aged manure is the ideal combination and base for growing organic vegetables successfully.
+Therefore, a mix of compost and aged manure is the best base for growing organic vegetables.

 Takeaway